 If you use Adobe Illustrator and prefer to work in 2D to create your box design, we recommend using a dieline template.
 Request your free template on our dieline request page.

 You can use one of our handy Box Models to ensure that your artwork will be right-side-up when it's printed and assembled.

 The dieline template you receive from us has three important color-coded indicators (these colors are subject to change in order to contrast with your artwork):

 - Green lines are bleed lines.
-Any art (such as your background color) that should definitely print all the way to the edge of the material should extend at least to these lines.
-It's okay if it extends beyond them because nothing past the green line will print.
+Any art (such as your background color) that should print all the way to the edge of the material should extend at least to these lines.
+It's okay if it extends beyond them, because nothing past the green line will print.

 - Black lines are cut lines.
-Important artwork should remain at least 1/8" (.125") from all cut lines, as boxes can shift slightly during the cutting process.
+Important artwork (especially text) should be placed at least 1/8" (.125") from all cut lines, as boxes can shift slightly during the cutting process.
 Keeping artwork away from these edges ensures that it won't accidentally be cropped during Production.

-*Please note: Dielines will not print onto final artwork, they are for design purposes only.
+*Please note: Dielines will not print onto final artwork, they are for design reference and production purposes.